jalexisg/SET08103/labs/lab08/README-old-travis.md

 ![Google Cloud New Project](img/gcloud-new-project.png)

-Call the project a sensible name (e.g., seMethods).  **Ensure billing is set up.**  You should have created an account as part of your Google Cloud Account set-up.
+Call the project a sensible name (e.g., devops).  **Ensure billing is set up.**  You should have created an account as part of your Google Cloud Account set-up.

 **Make sure you note the Project ID.
 We will use this later.**